Digital-Avatars-and-Robotics/Rhascau/README.md

 | each 1 ETH won           	| 4000   	|

-Treshholds for consecutive ranks are as follows:
+Thresholds for consecutive ranks are as follows:

 | Rank    	| Points range     	|
 |---------	|------------------	|